 |1.8 V||4.0 MHz||0.850 mA||0.38 nJ|

 Since 4.0 MHz is the maximum rated speed at 1.8V, 4 MHz at 1.8V is optimal, although there's not a lot of difference from 1-4 MHz.

 Success: 1.35µW @ 1.8V

 At 1.8V, I measured a current consumption of 0.75µA.
-Unfortunately I used my old multimeter for the measurement and didn't followup with better tools, so thats with a +/-10µA accuracy :O. That said, I've compared readings at this scale on this meter with accurate tools and not found any significant errors.
+Unfortunately I used my old multimeter for the photo, which has a +/-10µA accuracy, but I've since followed up and matched with better tools without significant differences.